4 Alternatives to Bonds (and Cash)

 Other industries like energy are being hit by lower commodity prices (e.g., less demand for travel and less energy usage).
 Banks are seeing their net investment income crimped due to a lower spread between short-term borrowing rates and long-term lending rates.

-Tech companies have different economics where they have lighter balance sheets, did well (for the most part) throughout the pandemic, and are responsible for creating certain products and services that help drive higher productivity outcomes in some way.
+Tech companies have different economics where they have lighter balance sheets, and are responsible for creating certain products and services that help drive higher productivity outcomes in some way.

 Even though the liquidity being produced by governments did its part in buoying virtually everything to some extent, it was a very nuanced environment.
 The averages were not really representative of anything.